Are you tired of putting your funds into savings tools that don’t offer you returns that you’d like?

-Note that because the EQ Bank interest is so high for their High-Interest Savings Account (1.70% / year), many Canadians choose to hold their money inside that instead of a GIC.
+Note that because the EQ Bank interest is so high for their High-Interest Savings Account (Currently at 2.50% per year), many Canadians choose to hold their money inside that instead of a GIC.
 This way, your money is not locked in like it is with a GIC and you still get a great interest rate.
 You can get that rate by opening a EQ Bank Savings Plus Account here.

 How to Buy a EQ Bank GIC

 - Open an EQ Bank Savings Plus Account here.

 EQ Bank GIC Alternatives

 I think it is wise to take a better look at any alternative options before you decide on any investment option.
 While EQ Bank GIC rates are among the best in the market, I am going to discuss three alternatives that are worth consideration.

 Tangerine is another online bank that offers decent interest rates on its GICs.
 Tangerine offers GIC terms ranging from three months to five years in length.

 Simplii Financial is another online bank with GIC options that provides you with higher interest rates compared to the Big Six Banks.
 It offers you non-redeemable GICs with terms lasting from one year to five years.